sigstore/rekor-tiles/SHARDING.md

 [Example PR](https://github.com/sigstore/public-good-instance/pull/2978)

+### WIP: Add Monitoring and Alerting

+Add a `PodMonitoring` collector for gathering metrics from the service and add Terraform for setting up metrics and alerts on GCP.

+Example PRs:

+* [`PodMonitoring`](https://github.com/sigstore/public-good-instance/pull/3100/) - Will rollout automatically after merging
+* [`Terraform for metrics`](https://github.com/sigstore/public-good-instance/pull/3115/) - `terraform apply` after merging

+TODO: Determine if these can be merged earlier in the process

 ## Verify Shard Health

 In GCP, make sure you're viewing the correct project for either production or staging.